chriskrycho/v5.chriskrycho.com/site/essays/jj init.md

 ### Is it ready?

 Unsurprisingly, given the scale of the problem domain, there are still some rough edges and gaps.
 For example: commit signing with <abbr title="GNU Privacy Guard">GPG</abbr> or <abbr title="secure shell">SSH</abbr> does not yet work.
 There is an open <abbr title="pull request">PR</abbr> for the basics of the feature with <abbr title="GNU Privacy Guard">GPG</abbr> support, and <abbr title="secure shell">SSH</abbr> support will be straightforward to add once the basics, but landed it has not.[^signing] The list of actual gaps or missing features is getting short, though.
 When I started using Jujutsu back in July 2023, there was not yet any support for sparse checkouts or for workspaces (analogous to Git worktrees).
 Both of those landed in the interval, and there is consistent forward motion from both Google and non-Google contributors.
-In fact, the biggest gap I see as a regular user in Jujutsu itself is the lack of the kinds of capabilities that will hopefully come once work starts in earnest on the native back end.
+In fact, the biggest gap I see as a regular user in Jujutsu itself is the lack of the kinds of capabilities that will hopefully come once work starts in earnest on the native backend.

 The real gaps and rough edges at this point are down to the lack of an ecosystem of tools around Jujutsu, and the ways that existing Git tools interact with Jujutsu’s design for Git interop.
 The lack of tooling is obvious: no one has built the equivalent of [Fork][fork] or [Tower][tower], and there is no native integration in <abbr title="integrated development environment">IDE</abbr>s like IntelliJ or Visual Studio or in editors like <abbr title="Visual Studio">VS</abbr> Code or Vim.
 Since Jujutsu currently works primarily in terms of Git, you will get *some* useful feedback.
 All of those tools expect to be working in terms of Git’s index and not in terms of a Jujutsu-style working copy, though.
 Moreover, most of them (unsurprisingly!) share Git’s own confusion about why you are working on a detached `HEAD` nearly all the time.
 On the upside, viewing the history of a repo generally works well, with the exception that some tools will not show anonymous branches/detached `HEAD`s other than one you have actively checked out.
 Detached heads also tend to confuse tools like GitHub’s `gh`; you will often need to do a bit of extra manual argument-passing to get them to work. (`gh pr create --web --head <name>` is has been showing up in my history a lot for exactly this reason.)